 - A. Treatment goals and objectives completed by the juvenile. - B. Current level of risk for the juvenile including risk factors and protective factors. - C. A current recommendation regarding whether registration should/should not continue based on information available at the date of the report.
-(This recommendation is to be used for juveniles who at some point may petition the court to discontinue registration (per section 16-22-113.8, C.R.S.). - D. Assess the viability of support and resources in the juvenile's environment. - E. Develop aftercare plan recommendations if applicable.
+(This recommendation is to be used for juveniles who at some point may petition the court to discontinue registration (per section 16-22-113.8, C.R.S.).
+Please refer to Appendix P "Notice of Recommendation Concerning Removal from Sex Offender Registry." - D. Assess the viability of support and resources in the juvenile's environment. - E. Develop aftercare plan recommendations if applicable.